 Our submission can be viewed here:

-and Chapter 19, the Climate Change chapter from the draft Marlborough Environment Plan (MEP) can be viewed here:
+and Chapter 19, the Climate Change chapter from the Proposed Marlborough Environment Plan (MEP) can be viewed here:

 You can also view the Evidence of James Renwick, Atmospheric Scientist, Wellington and Judith Helen Lawrence, Senior Research Fellow, NZ Climate Change Research Institute, Victoria University.

 James Renwick also has a Power Point Presentation that you can view here: